naveen-v-v/weather_website/README.md

-# Real-time weather API based on the location specified by a user
+# Real-time weather API
+It collects the data from the WeatherStack API, based on the location specified by the user
 ## API's and Modules used:
 WeatherStack API, node, express, geolocation